Add Dotted Line to Organization Chart

 Solid and Dotted Line Reporting Relationship

 - The solid line reporting relationship is similar to a traditional line management role.
-The solid line manager tends to look after the goal setting and performance evaluation processes and in the event of a dispute is the manager to whom the individual will tend to defer.
+The solid line manager tends to look after the goal setting and performance evaluation processes and in the event of a dispute, is the manager to whom the individual will tend to defer.
 The solid line role is often given to either the functional manager or a manager who is geographically close to the individual.
-This is aimed for easier oversight.
+This is aimed at easier oversight.

 - The dotted line relationship is weaker than solid line relationship.
 The dotted line manager still has a formal right to some part of the individual's time and attention and will usually set some goals.

 For example, a special assistant to the CEO who also reports to the board of directors.
 The assistant's direct supervisor is CEO.
 The reporting relationship between the assistant and board is represented by a dotted line in org chart.